 Imagine you have been asked by Gloucester City Council's Planning Department to produce a report of two parts.
 The first part needs to identify at least three possible areas that would be suitable to build around sixty houses and apartments (for which you will need one hectare if you are building apartments, and small two and three bedded houses with little open space).
-The second part of your report needs to show which site you consider to be the best and why you think that this is.
+The second part of your report needs to critically analyse each site so that you can determine which site is best for residential development.